 We are tickled with excitement as more and more African stories make their way into streaming giant platforms like Netflix.
-As African stories are told by Africans, the world can take a sneak peak into our diversity.
+As African stories are told by Africans, the world can take a sneak peek into our diversity.

 So with that said, let’s get right into it.
 Here is my short list of movies that you should check out this month.
 My picks are from 2017/2018 releases only, however, there are many more exciting movies from prior years that have been added to Netflix’s growing African Movie genre.
 I want to know what you think and if there are other notable mentions that I missed, please let me know.